joldenb/wdi-orientation/README.md

 - If you want to use an open conference room, please ask an Instructor if the space is available.
 - The darts, ping-pong tables, and other communal spaces are also available.
 Again, just be mindful of your neighbors and share.
 - The food in the Honesty Market across from the bar is available for purchase.
 It's not free, but you can use your credit card to purchase things.
 - Similarly, if you see any food on the kitchen/cafe tables, please ask the WeWork staff if you can have some.
+It may not be up for grabs.
 - You can use the fridge in the kitchen/cafe for drinks or food.
 Please put your name on anything, and the date you put it in. **WeWork will clean the fridge every Friday at 3pm**.
 If you see unclaimed food or drink in the fridge, please ask the WeWork staff if you can have some.
 - If you are bringing guests to the space, please notify the front desk.
 - Unless there is a GA event, doors at WeWork lock at 6pm.
 Developers are welcome to stay during operating hours but if you leave, you will need a key card for re-entry.